fardani235/bastion/README.md

   and suggest a fix.
 - **Per-host font size** — each session remembers its own font size, adjustable from the host list context menu.
-- **Copy / paste toolbar** — hover to reveal copy and paste buttons on each terminal pane (no keyboard interception, so vim and other TUI apps work).
+- **Right-click context menu** — right-click any connected terminal to Copy, Paste, or upload files and folders (no keyboard interception, so vim and other TUI apps work).
 - **SSH config import** — scan and import hosts from `~/.ssh/config`.
 - **Auto-lock** — the vault locks on idle timeout and OS screen lock, tearing down every live session.